rtamb0/landing_page/README.md

 My second project from TOP curriculum!

 Credit:
-Efrem Efre - Building in Venice
+Efrem Efre - For all of the images